 - Literature reviews about existing research

-As you enter college writing classes, knowing how to select, evaluate sources and research is going to be a critical skill.
-Usually your instructor will provide guidance on the types of research and how many primary and secondary sources are required for your paper.
+As you enter college writing classes, knowing how to select and evaluate sources is going to be a critical skill.
+Usually, your instructor will provide guidance on the types of research and how many primary and secondary sources are required for your APA format, Chicago style citations or MLA format paper.
+So, be sure to follow those guidelines.